polterguy/magic.data.common/README.md

       table:actor
 ```

-**Notice**, since the **[data.connect]** slot actually takes a lambda object, you can also add any amount
+Since the **[data.connect]** slot actually takes a lambda object, you can also add any amount
-of other lambda invocations inside of the lambda object supplied to the slot - Allowing you to for instance
+of other lambda invocations inside of the lambda object supplied to the slot, allowing you to for instance
-create loops, conditional executions, etc - *Inside* of your invocation to **[data.connect]**.
+create loops, conditional executions, etc, _inside_ of your invocation to **[data.connect]**.
 This is also
 true for all other slots taking a lambda object, such as for instance **[data.transaction.create]**, etc.
 Inside your lambda object, an invocation towards your database such as e.g. **[data.read]**, will be
 using this database connection, as long as the type of database is matching.
 The database connection will
 be kept open, and implicitly used, for the entirety of the lambda object.
 If you need another database
 connection inside of your lambda object, you'll need to nest **[data.connect]** invocations.
 You can also explicitly choose which connection string to use as you open a connection, by separating the
-connection string and the database catalogue name by a `|` symbol, and wrapping your entire value inside
+connection string and the database name by a `|` symbol, and wrapping your entire value inside
 of brackets.
 If you have a connection string in your _"appsettings.json"_ file named for instance _"foo"_,
-and this connection string points to a server instance having a database named _"bar"_, this would resemble
+and this connection string points to a server instance having a database named _"bar"_, you could open
-the following.
+a connection to this database using something resembling the following.

 ```
-// Opening up "bar" database from "foo" connection string from appsettings.json data.connect:[foo|bar]
+data.connect:[foo|bar]
 ```

 This is why your connection strings should contain the `{database}` as a generic argument, since the slot
 substitutes the `{database}` parts dynamically as you create new connections.
-Below is an example.
+Below is an example of such
+a connection string configuration setting.

 ```
 "generic": "Server=localhost\\SQLEXPRESS;Database={database};Trusted_Connection=True;"
 ```

-Notice the `{database}` parts in the above connection string.
-This is substituted with your database name
-as you create database connections.

 ### [data.select]